jjl10/prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+One challenge I encountered while building the app was having the segmented control contain 3 options rather than the default of 2 because I could not figure out how to add the third option.

 ## License